noir-lang/noir/docs/docs/concepts/advanced/data_structures/trees.md

 > Note: a Note cannot actually be "deleted" from the Note Hash Tree, because it is an append-only tree.
 This is why we produce nullifiers; as a way of emulating deletion in a way where observers won't know which Note has been deleted.
 > Note: this nullifier derivation example is an oversimplification for the purposes of illustration.

-#### Initialising Singleton Notes
+#### Initializing Singleton Notes

 'Singleton Note' is a term we've been using to mean: "A single Note which contains the whole of a private state's current value, and must be deleted and replaced with another single Note, if one ever wishes to edit that state".
 It's in contrast to a Note which only contains a small fragment of a Private State's current value. <!-- TODO: write about fragmented private state, somewhere. -->

-We've found that such notes require an 'Initialisation Nullifier'; a nullifier which, when emitted, signals the initialization of this state variable.
+We've found that such notes require an 'Initialization Nullifier'; a nullifier which, when emitted, signals the initialization of this state variable.
 I.e. the very first time the state variable has been written-to.

 > There's more on this topic in [the Aztec forum](https://discourse.aztec.network/t/utxo-syntax-2-initialising-singleton-utxos/47).